itumotlana08/Bank-Client-Churn-Analysis/README.md

 8. [Tools](#tools)

 ### Project Overview
 This project aims to provide actionable insights on the client churn of a bank over the period of a month.
-By analyzing different aspects of the data, we seek to identify trends, key factors influencing client churn, make data-backed recommendations, and assist the company in retaining more clients.
+By analysing different aspects of the data, we seek to identify trends, key factors influencing client churn, make data-backed recommendations, and assist the company in retaining more clients.

 ### Data Source
 Bank Customer Churn: The dataset used for this project is Customer-Churn-Records.csv, the dataset contains information on the client's who've left the bank.
 This dataset was found on Kaggle: [click here](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn)